Select country

 WHERE TO USE ROTARY VANE PUMPS

-Rotary Vane pumps are also commonly used for pumping viscous fluids such as oils and syrups, as well as this Vane pumps can are excellent at handling a varietyt of solvents such acetone.
+Rotary Vane pumps are also commonly used for pumping viscous fluids such as oils and syrups, as well as this Vane pumps can are excellent at handling a variety of solvents such acetone.
+When it comes to light, non-lubricating fluids such as alcohols and solvents then vane pumps are very often the best solution as they are self-lubricating and can (with the correct design) cope with low net positive suction head (NPSH).

 WHY BUY ROTARY VANE PUMPS FROM AXFLOW